loomltd/fluent-plugin-out_tcp_secure/README.md

 }
 ```
 ### We are big funs of open source projects :)
-### So please feel free to use, change, fix, and ask question.
-Good Luck from Loom Systems!
+### So please feel free to use, change, fix, and ask questions.
+Good Luck!